-At our 2020 annual meeting of stockholders, our stockholders expressed strong support for our compensation programs and the compensation of our named executive officers, with approximately 86.2% approval rate for our executive officer Say-on-Pay resolution.
-In light of this support, the Company's continued strong performance and the continuing success of our compensation programs, the compensation committee made no significant changes to the overall design of our compensation program during fiscal years 2021, 2022 or 2023.
+At our 2023 annual meeting of stockholders, our stockholders expressed strong support for our compensation programs and the compensation of our named executive officers, with approximately 91.6% approval rate for our executive officer Say-on-Pay resolution.
+In light of this support, the Company's continued strong performance and the continuing success of our compensation programs, the compensation committee made no significant changes to the overall design of our compensation program during fiscal years 2022, 2023 or 2024.
 The compensation committee continuously endeavors to ensure that management's interests are aligned with those of our stockholders and support long-term value creation.

 Each of our executive officers, other than our chief executive officer, undergoes an annual performance review with our chief executive officer, and during that review develops an individual performance development plan for the upcoming year.
 In general, these objectives vary for each named executive officer based on his or her individual responsibilities and the business function of the group that he or she manages, and includes one or more quantitative or qualitative financial or strategic measure, including earnings per share, revenue targets, product development and implementation, customer satisfaction and acceptance, strategic planning and development, operations excellence and efficiency and productivity.
 In reviewing past performance, the chief executive officer and the executive officer will compare actual performance during the review year to the objectives set at the beginning of the year, taking into account other factors that may not have been anticipated when the objectives were first set.
 In setting objectives for the upcoming year, the chief executive officer and the executive officer will typically consider not only corporate objectives, but also the executive officer's short and long-term career objectives.
-To assist our compensation committee in reviewing executive officer performance in fiscal year 2022 for fiscal year 2023 compensation purposes, in fiscal year 2021 for fiscal year 2022 compensation purposes, and in fiscal year 2020 for fiscal year 2021 compensation purposes, our chief executive officer provided the compensation committee with his analysis of the performance and potential of each executive officer ranked against each other executive officer, and made recommendations based on how well each executive officer executed on his or her individual performance development plan while also taking into account external market survey data, as discussed above.
+To assist our compensation committee in reviewing executive officer performance in fiscal year 2023 for fiscal year 2024 compensation purposes, in fiscal year 2022 for fiscal year 2023 compensation purposes, and in fiscal year 2021 for fiscal year 2022 compensation purposes, our chief executive officer provided the compensation committee with his analysis of the performance and potential of each executive officer ranked against each other executive officer, and made recommendations based on how well each executive officer executed on his or her individual performance development plan while also taking into account external market survey data, as discussed above.
 The compensation committee made the final determination of the compensation paid to executive officers.

-Decisions to adjust base salaries for fiscal year 2024 were made by the Compensation Committee on February 1, 2023, decisions to adjust base salaries for fiscal year 2023 were made by the Compensation Committee on February 3, 2022, decisions to adjust fiscal year 2022 were made by the compensation committee on February 4, 2021, decisions to adjust base salaries for fiscal year 2021 were made by the Compensation Committee on February 4, 2020, and all such adjustments took effect on each executive officer's respective compensation adjustment anniversary date.
-Notwithstanding volatility in the stock market, the Company experienced increased revenues and earnings per share since fiscal year 2021 ultimately leading to the decision to increase executive compensation.
+Decisions to adjust base salaries for fiscal year 2024 were made by the Compensation Committee on February 1, 2023, decisions to adjust base salaries for fiscal year 2023 were made by the Compensation Committee on February 3, 2022, decisions to adjust fiscal year 2022 were made by the compensation committee on February 4, 2021, and all such adjustments took effect on each executive officer's respective compensation adjustment anniversary date.